 For starters, turn off your aquariums light and work in fairly low light.
 This keeps the fish from focusing on what you are doing.
 With the lights off begin to re-arrange your tanks decorations and equipment.
 Make sure nothing is in a similar spot and turn the lights back on.

 Why are we doing this?
 Over time animals create nests and territories which they will protect much more adamantly than others will.
-Fish are no different, and claiming the higher levels of your tank can keep new fish from ever seeing a flake of food.
+Fish are no different, and having bully fish claiming the higher levels of your tank can keep new fish from ever seeing a flake of food.
 Keep your fish guessing on where its territory is.
 While your old fish are looking for new areas, so will the new fish.
 Given the same start your two fish will both pick their own areas.
 Your old fish will be fooled into thinking they are in a new area, putting them on even grounds with the newcomer.
 This stops the majority of fish aggression, and is our favorite method.

 Adding New Hiding Spots